Jamy Stillman

 Boulder, CO 80309

-Jamy Stillman joined the University of Colorado, Boulder School of Education in 2015 as an Associate Professor of Educational Equity and Cultural Diversity (EECD) and of Research on Teaching and Teacher Education (ROTATE).
-She now also serves as Chair of the Elementary Teacher Education Licensure Program, and the Undergraduate Major in Elementary Education.
+Jamy Stillman joined the University of Colorado, Boulder School of Education in 2015, and she is now as an Associate Professor of Equity, Bilingualism, and Biliteracy and chair of Teacher Learning, Research and Practice (TLRP).
+She is the past Chair of the Elementary Teacher Education Licensure Program and the Undergraduate Major in Elementary Education.

 Dr. Stillman began her career as a 4th and 5th grade bilingual teacher in Watsonville, CA, an agricultural community located on California’s Central Coast.
 After earning her doctorate from UCLA’s Graduate School of Education in 2005, she served on the faculty in the Barnard College, Columbia University urban teacher education program, and in USC’s Rossier of School of Education.
 For more than ten years, she also worked as a consultant for the Migrant/Optimal Learning Environment (M/OLE) Project, a research-based professional development program that supported classroom teachers to provide emergent bilingual students with rigorous and culturally relevant language and literacy instruction.